Information We Collect

 You have choices regarding the use of information on our Site and Services.

 - Changing Your Information.
-You may log into the Site and directly modify information that you have provided at any time.
+You may log into the Service and directly modify information that you have provided at any time.

 - Email Communications.
 To change your information regarding email communications, please unsubscribe from the footer of any communication or contact us at email@example.com.

 - Closing Your Account.
-You may close your account by contacting us at firstname.lastname@example.org.
+You may close your Lexion account by contacting your account administrator or contacting us at firstname.lastname@example.org.

 EU Data Subject Rights

 - Data Transfer Notice.
 We are located in the United States and transfer your personal data for processing in the United States.
 We make the transfer to the United States in the absence of an adequacy decision because it is necessary for the performance of a contract with you, or with your explicit consent.
-We also use model contractual clauses with our Subscribers to provide adequate protection for the transfer and processing of your personal data in the United States.
+We also use model contractual clauses (or the then-lawful data transfer mechanism recognized under GDPR or other applicable law) with our subscribers to provide adequate protection for the transfer and processing of your personal data in the United States.

 - Retention.
-At a minimum, we will retain your personal data for as long as necessary for the purpose in which it was collected such as to perform a contract, for our or a third-party’s legitimate interest, or your consent.
+At a minimum, we will retain your personal data for as long as necessary for the purpose in which it was collected, such as to deliver a Service, perform our obligations under a contract, for our or a third-party’s legitimate interest, or your consent.

 How to Contact Us